vedpshukla/Jasoos/README.md

 ### Setting up the environment (Windows Operating System)

-Step 1 - Downloading ReconSpider on your windows system.
+Step 1 - Downloading Jasoos on your windows system.

 In order to download Jasoos from github repository simply copy and paste this URL in your favourite browser.
 ```